Vologda Oblast: Legislative Assembly

+Legislative power is exercised by the Legislative Assembly of Vologda Oblast - a unicameral parliament of 34 deputies elected by a mixed electoral system (17 + 17) by the region's inhabitants for a five-year term.
+The current convocation was elected in September 2021.
+The deputies represent five parties: United Russia (24), Communist Party (5), Liberal Democratic Party (2), A Just Russia (2), and Party of Pensioners (1).
+The current chairman is Andrei Lutsenko.
+The next elections are expected in September 2026.

+Governor and government

+Executive power is exercised by the governor, the government of the Vologda Oblast headed by him, and other executive authorities.
+The governor is elected by the region's inhabitants for a term of five years and cannot hold the said position for more than two consecutive terms.
+The current governor is Georgy Filimonov of United Russia.
+In December 2011, he was appointed acting governor and then empowered by deputies of the Legislative Assembly.
+In 2012, in most subjects of the Russian Federation, direct elections of governors were returned with a municipal filter, a two-term limit, and the possibility of dismissal by decree of the President of the Russian Federation.
+In the early elections in September 2014, Kuvshinnikov won 62.98% of the vote and was elected for five years.
+In the elections in September 2019, Kuvshinnikov was re-elected for five years.

+Legislative power is exercised by the Legislative Assembly of Vologda Oblast, a unicameral parliament consisting of thirty-four deputies.

 Geography

 Vologda Oblast borders with Arkhangelsk Oblast in the north, Kirov Oblast in the east, Kostroma Oblast in the southeast, Yaroslavl Oblast in the south, Tver and Novgorod Oblasts in the southwest, Leningrad Oblast in the west, and the Republic of Karelia in the northwest.

 Vologda Oblast is located on the East European Plain, and most of it represents forested hilly landscape.
 The southwest of the oblast, along the Sheksna and the Mologa, is flat.
 The northwestern part is mostly of glacial origin, with the Andoma Hills, the Veps Hills, and a number of minor hill chains.
 The highest point of the oblast is 304 m high Malgora hill.
 In the east of the oblast, the valleys of the Vaga, the Sukhona, and the Yug are cut through the hills.
 The southeast of the oblast is occupied by the Northern Ridge, which is located south of the valley of the Sukhona.

 Much of the area of the oblast is occupied by coniferous forest (taiga) and by swamps.